 You might feel lucky to be alive after a serious car crash.
 Whether you were hit at high speed, were one of the multiple cars in a pile-up, were hit by a semi-truck, or were involved in a head-on collision, you are well aware that you probably narrowly escaped death.
 However, that doesn’t mean you got off easy.
 In these types of devastating crashes, victims often suffer catastrophic injuries that will have a permanent effect on their lives.
 When the crash was caused by another driver, you are entitled to “be made whole” by the at-fault driver.

 While you could probably handle the insurance claim in a fender-bender with minor injuries, you should not take on a catastrophic injury claim by yourself—or with a personal injury lawyer who does not have experience winning lawsuits for permanent disabilities.
-At Keller & Keller, our experienced Indianapolis car accident lawyer takes pride in our team's track record with catastrophic injuries, and you can be sure we will put our experience to work getting you the compensation you deserve.
+At Keller & Keller, our experienced Indianapolis car accident lawyer takes pride in our team's track record with catastrophic injuries, and you can be sure we will put our experience to work to get you the compensation you deserve.

 What Kind of Personal Injuries Are We Talking About?

 Indiana legislation defines catastrophic injuries as “bodily injury so severe that a person’s ability to live independently is significantly impaired for a period of at least one year.
 The term includes injury-causing blindness, deafness, paralysis, or an intellectual disability.”